 Google Calendar has a long list of Settings and not just for the sake of it.
 They help you create a good workflow that fits your personality, job, and lifestyle.
 You can personalize how much time is laid out for you, whether you see weekends or not, notification options, keyboard shortcuts, appearance, and more.
 Make the calendar follow your rules instead of adjusting your workflow to the default calendar.

 When you use several apps more than one time a day, you need synchronization.
 Otherwise, you’ll spend all your time fiddling with gadgets and apps.
 Google Calendar synchronizes with HR apps, collaborative tools, marketing software, other calendars, browsers, operating systems, and even with Alexa and Hey Google.
 The cool part is that you can also use it as an Android or iPhone app, so it stays with you wherever you are.
 So, don’t miss the opportunity to integrate your software solutions and spend less time doing repetitive tasks.
-And don't forget to use shortcuts.
+And don't forget to use the keyboard shortcuts.

 Instead of letting notifications take you by surprise and dictate how you spend your time, check the daily plan when you arrive at the office.
 You can set Google Calendar to send you an email each morning and remind you what will happen.
 Having a quick preview of the day helps you organize your tasks better, know when you can take a break, be more efficient, and make time to support others.

 Tip: This tip is also one of the seven most effective ways to improve time management skills.

 If your team needs to know your schedule, Google Calendar has you covered.
 The calendar allows you to choose who sees your calendar, what they see, and whether they have permission to make changes or not.
 Sharing improves your collaboration and communication.
 People will know when you are busy, out of the office, or in a meeting.
 All you have to do is select the calendar you want to share, click on “Share with specific people,” and provide the email addresses of the people you want to share it with.